Legal Guide

 Parades and Demonstrations

-New York law provides a specific exemption for parade participants through Vehicle and Traffic Law Section 381(6).
-The statute authorizes "police authorities of a city, town or village may issue a permit exempting members of organizations sponsoring or conducting parades or other public exhibitions from the provisions of this subdivision while such members are participating in such parades or other public exhibitions".
+While New York’s motorcycle helmet law is one of the strictest in the nation, it does provide a limited exemption for parade participants through Vehicle and Traffic Law Section 381(6).
+The statute authorizes “police authorities of a city, town or village may issue a permit exempting members of organizations sponsoring or conducting parades or other public exhibitions from the provisions of this subdivision while such members are participating in such parades or other public exhibitions”.

 To obtain this exemption: